Nalla06/Portofolio-of-Devops-Projects/README.md

 # Project-09: Netflix Clone DevOps Infrastructure

-This repository contains the complete infrastructure as code (IaC) setup for deploying a Netflix clone application using a modern DevOps pipeline.
+This project contains the complete infrastructure as code (IaC) setup for deploying a Netflix clone application using a modern DevOps pipeline.
 The infrastructure includes Terraform for provisioning AWS resources, Ansible for configuration management, Jenkins for CI/CD pipelines, Docker for containerization, and Kubernetes for orchestration.

 ![devsecops](https://imgur.com/vORuBnK.png)

 ## Overview